Get Involved with Volunteer Beach Cleans

 Volunteer Beach Clean Opportunities

-Marine Conservation Society also runs beach clean-ups (join one or open a volunteer account, to start one).
+Marine Conservation Society also runs beach clean-ups (join one or open a volunteer account).
 All pieces of litter are recorded – from lolly sticks to lost toys.
-This helps to be aware of the main litter types to avoid, in the future.

 - A washed-up can of Russian bug spray (Suffolk)